 - THE GLOBAL GENES PROJECT

-- THE NATIONAL ORGANIZATION for RARE DISORDERS (NORD)
+- THE NATIONAL ORGANIZATION FOR RARE DISEASES

 - US PAIN FOUNDATION